kbroman/saverelease/README.md

 # saverelease

-A perl script to convert an R package (well, mostly R/qtl) to be named "packrelease", so I can have two versions installed (development version + released version).
+A perl script to convert an R package (well, mostly R/qtl) to be named "[package]release", so I can have two versions installed (development version "qtl" + released version "qtlrelease").
 This way I can more easily check how things are behaving in the released version.

 It basically goes through and replaces "qtl" with "qtlrelease" throughout.